Hiord#: An Approach to the Specification and Verification of Higher-Order (C)LP Programs: Verifying higher-order programs

 Given a sequence of literals $G$, let $\mathcal{U}(G)$ denote the result of removing all check literals from $G$.
 We extend $\mathcal{U}$ to derivations so that $\mathcal{U}(D)$ denotes the derivation resulting from transforming any (extended) state $\exstate{G}{\theta}{\falseAc}$ in $D$ into the state $\state{G'}{\theta}$, where $G'= \mathcal{U}(G)$.
 Let $\cquery_p$ be a query to $p$.
 We say that $\Pi$ is \emph{redundant} for $p$ under $\cquery_p$ iff

 and

-it holds that $\redstarA{D_{[-1]}}{\exstate{G}{\theta}{\{\aid\}}}$ through a derivation that reduces only check literals (if any at all),\footnote{Note that this implies $\mathcal{U}(G) = \mathcal{U}(G')$.} where $\aid$ (resp., $\aid'$) is the label for a $\mathsf{calls}$ or $\mathsf{success}$ assertion condition in $\A(\p)$ (resp., $\A'(\p)$). \envend \end{definition}
+it holds that $\redstarA{D_{[-1]}}{\exstate{G}{\theta}{\{\aid\}}}$ through a derivation that reduces only check literals (if any at all),\footnote{Note that this implies $\mathcal{U}(G) = \mathcal{U}(G')$.} where $\aid$ (resp., $\aid'$) is the label for a $\mathsf{calls}$ or $\mathsf{success}$ assertion condition in $\A(\p)$ (resp., $\A'(\p)$). \end{definition}

-Intuitively, a predicate property $\Pi$ is redundant for a predicate $p$ under a query $\cquery_p$ to $p$ iff augmenting the original set of assertion conditions ($\A$) with that of $\Pi$ ($\A'$) does not introduce new run-time check errors in any derivation starting from $\cquery_p$.\footnote{Note that, for the purposes of determining conformance, the assertions for the predicates in the program can be provided by the user, inferred by analysis, or a combination of both.}
+Intuitively, a predicate property $\Pi$ is redundant for a predicate $p$ under a query $\cquery_p$ to $p$ iff augmenting the original set of assertion conditions ($\A$) with that of $\Pi$ ($\A'$) does not introduce new run-time check errors in any derivation starting from $\cquery_p$.\footnote{Note that, for the purposes of determining conformance, the assertions for the predicates in the program can be provided by the user, inferred by analysis, or a combination of both.} \ \ \end{lemma} \emph{Proof}.\\ The proof proceeds by assuming $\abstrivsupset{\anonyPre}{} \sqsubseteq \abstrivsubset{\pre}{}$ and showing $\trivset{\anonyPre} \subseteq \trivset{\pre}$.